Hate to break it to you, but your vinyl siding isn’t going to last forever.

 Step 4: Remove the excess.

 Once the caulk is completely dry, you can use a scraper to gently scrape away the excess caulk sticking out of the hole you just repaired.
 This will make a flat, even surface that you can paint over.
-If you do it right, you’ll never be able to tell there was a hole.
+If you do it right, it’ll blend right in with the existing siding and you’ll never be able to tell there was ever a hole.

 For bigger holes or cracks, you can apply a patch of vinyl siding over the area to ensure it is watertight and won’t cause any further damage.